-Cheap Flights to Athens, Greece 2026
+Cheap Flights to Athens (ATH)

 Flights from $520 round-trip.
 Athens is where Western civilization began — and it's also the gateway to the Greek islands that dominate every travel bucket list.
 From the Acropolis to Santorini, a trip to Greece typically starts with Athens International Airport.
 Delta operates seasonal nonstops from JFK, while year-round one-stop options via European hubs (London, Amsterdam, Frankfurt) keep fares competitive.
-Camli's consolidator network surfaces business class deals 40–60% below published prices on this high-demand leisure route.
+Camli's consolidator network surfaces business class deals substantially below published prices on this high-demand leisure route.

 Flights to Athens start from $520 round-trip through Camli's consolidator fares — wholesale rates on Delta Air Lines (seasonal nonstop May–October from JFK) and one-stop options on Emirates, Turkish Airlines, and Lufthansa.
 Athens flights from New York take approximately 10 hours nonstop during peak season, with year-round one-stop service available.
 US citizens need a valid passport (no visa required for Schengen stays up to 90 days; passport must be valid 3+ months beyond departure).
 Cheap flights to Athens open the door to the Acropolis, Plaka, and easy ferry connections to Santorini, Mykonos, and 200+ Greek islands.
-The EU's ETIAS system launches Q4 2026 (~€7, valid 3 years).
-Athens flights through our consolidator network typically save 30–50% versus published fares.
+The EU's ETIAS system launches Q4 2026 (€20, valid 3 years).
+Athens flights through our consolidator network typically offer fares well below published prices.

 Flights to Athens from the US